daniel-beet/acme.sh.wiki-clone/dnsapi.md

 acme.sh --issue --dns dns_cf -d example.com -d www.example.com
 ```

 The `CF_Key` and `CF_Email` or `CF_Token`and `CF_Account_ID`will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

-## 2. Use DNSPod.cn domain API to automatically issue cert
+## DNSPod.cn Option:

-First you need to login to your DNSPod account to get your API Key and ID.
+The DNSPod.cn Domain API option requires that you first login to your account to get a DNSPod API Key and ID.

 ```
 export DP_Id="1234"